Jayapura

-Jayapura (formerly Hollandia) is the capital and largest city of the Indonesian province of Papua.
-It is situated on the northern coast of New Guinea island and covers an area of 940.0 km2.
+Jayapura (formerly Hollandia (1910–1962), Kota Baru (1962–1963), Soekarnopura (1963–1968)) is the capital and largest city of the Indonesian province of Papua on the island of New Guinea.
+It is situated on the northern coast of the island and covers an area of 835.48 km2.
 The city borders the Pacific Ocean and Yos Sudarso Bay to the north, the country of Papua New Guinea to the east, Keerom Regency to the south, and Jayapura Regency to the west.

-With a population of 398,478 according to the 2020 census, Jayapura is the most populous city in the entire island of New Guinea, surpassing Port Moresby, the national capital and largest city of Papua New Guinea.
-During the 2010-2020 decade it was also the fastest-growing city in Indonesia, with the population increasing by 55.23% between 2010 and 2020.
-The official estimate as at mid 2023 was 414,862 (comprising 220,024 males and 194,838 females).
+With a population of 410,852 according to the official estimates for mid 2024 (comprising 218,356 males and 192,416 females), Jayapura is the second most populous city in the entire island of New Guinea, after Port Moresby, the capital of Papua New Guinea.
+During the 2010–2020 decade it was also the fastest-growing city in Indonesia, with the population increasing by 55.23% between 2010 and 2020.

 Jayapura is the fourth largest city by economy in Eastern Indonesia—after Makassar, Denpasar, and Manado—with an estimated 2016 GDP at Rp19.48 trillion.
 Jayapura has a very high Human Development Index (HDI) at 0.801.

 Etymology

 Jayapura is Sanskrit for "city of victory" (जय jaya: "victory"; पुर pura: "city") and was named by Suharto as part of the de-Sukarnoization.
-Nowadays there are calls from some citizens, government officials and academicians, to rename the city to better reflect the locals like the naming of Youtefa Bridge.
+Nowadays, there are calls from some citizens, government officials and academicians, to rename the city to better reflect the locals like the naming of Youtefa Bridge.
 Some suggestions include Kota Tabi as the city is in the customary region of Tabi, Port Numbay, or just Numbay as "Port" is English and not a native word.
 The word "Numbay" comes from the river Numbay which flows to the city.
 It has the meaning "clear water" while "Tabi" means "sunrise" in the local Kayo Pulau language.

 During the Dutch colonial era the city was called Hollandia, based on the Holland region.
 In 1945, the Dutch made Hollandia the capital of then Netherlands New Guinea.
 After the territory was handed over to the United Nations Temporary Executive Authority, on 1 October 1962, the city went by a dual Dutch/Indonesian name: Hollandia/Kota Baru (New Town).
 When Indonesia took control over the city on 1 May 1963, it became solely Kota Baru.
 In 1964, the city was briefly renamed Sukarnopura, after then-President Sukarno, until the end of 1968, when it acquired its present name.